2019 sacramento river king salmon fishing guide report.

 Since striped bass are so easy to catch when they are present in good numbers, it makes for a great fishery for both experienced anglers and families or even groups of friends looking for fun and adventure.
 Limits can be quickly obtained some days, but in those cases we will often continue to fish "catch and release" to give our clients a full day experience.
 Whatever your profile, all you need is a friendly and skilled guide, and you’ve found him!

-Jeff Goodwin, Your Best Choice for Sacramento River Guided salmon, trout, and steelhead Fishing Trips
+Jeff Goodwin guide service, Your Best Choice for Sacramento River Guided salmon, trout, and steelhead Fishing Trips.

-No matter if you prefer to fish for king salmon, rainbow trout, steelhead, or striped bass, with Jeff Goodwin as your guide, you are bound to have a wonderful experience.
+No matter if you prefer to fish for king salmon, rainbow trout, steelhead, or striped bass, with Jeff Goodwin Guide Service guides, you are bound to have a wonderful fishing experience .
 Why?

-- Jeff knows the Sacramento River intimately and will take you to the best fishing spots in the area
+Jeff and his team of guides know the Sacramento River intimately and will take you to the most productive fishing spots the area has to offer.

-If you want to see the Sacramento River and discover its richness through the eyes of a passionate fisher and knowledgeable guide dedicated to the satisfaction of his clients, book one of the unforgettable Sacramento River guided fishing trips only Jeff Goodwin can organize!
+If you want to see the Sacramento River and discover its richness through the eyes of a passionate angler and knowledgeable guide dedicated to the satisfaction of his clients, book one of the unforgettable Sacramento River guided fishing trips only Captain Jeff Goodwin can organize!